 Directed reading, independent study, or research, supervised laboratory of field work.
 The number of credit hours will be determined by the scope of the assignment.
+Prerequisite: Permission of department chair

 BIOMEDICAL ENGINEERING

 BME 2013 INTRODUCTION TO BIOMEDICAL ENGINEERING 3-0-3